 Q&A with Stara and Brad

-Stara Gipson and Brad Puder have both been at Pocket Gems for over a year.
-Stara is a Performance Marketing Manager on Episode, an interactive storytelling platform, while Brad is a Performance Marketing Manager for War Dragons.
+Stara Gipson and Brad Puder were formerly both at Pocket Gems.
+Stara was a Performance Marketing Manager on Episode, an interactive storytelling platform, while Brad was a Performance Marketing Manager for War Dragons.
 Both of them cut their marketing teeth in startups before joining Pocket Gems.

 Read Stara’s blog: “Last Click Attribution Is Dead.
 Now What?.”
 Brad covers excellent advice and a question check-list to work from in his blog, “10 Tips for Choosing a Mobile Demand-Side Platform.”